 Hernquist and Spergel (1992) published results of their simulation of a major merger which creates shells.
 Two identical galaxies with self-gravitating disks and halos merged following a close collision from a parabolic orbit.
-The plane of each disk initially coincides with the orbital plane and the pericenter separation for the ideal parabolic orbit is 2.5 scale length.
-When plotted in phase space, the remnant exhibits more than 10 clearly defined phasewraps which can be identified with shells.
+The plane of each disk initially coincides with the orbital plane.
+When plotted in phase space, the remnant exhibits more than 10 clearly defined phase-wraps which can be identified with shells.
 Shells also occur near the nucleus and appear to be aligned with the major axis of the resulting galaxies.

-González-García and Balcells (2005) examined the creation of elliptical galaxies from mergers of discs.
-They used disc-bulge-halo or bulge-less, disc-halo models with mass ratios of the participants of 1:1, 1:2, and 1:3 and various impact parameters.
+González-García and Balcells (2005) examined the creation of elliptical galaxies from mergers of disks.
+They used disk-bulge-halo or bulge-less, disk-halo models with mass ratios of the participants of 1:1, 1:2, and 1:3 and various impact parameters.
 As a result of those mergers, shells which could be identified in phase space occurred sometimes.
 They found out that the models without bulges with the mass ratio of 1:2 or 1:3 lead to more prominent shells.
 But these were always shell systems of type II (all-round) or type III (irregular).
 González-García and Balcells note the lack of shells in remnants of equal-mass mergers and on all prograde mergers.
-This contrasts with the shell system presented by Hernquist and Spergel (1992), a prograde merger of two equal-mass, bulge-less discs.
-The perfect alignment of the disc spins with the orbital angular momentum may have favored the formation of shells in their model.
+This contrasts with the shell system presented by Hernquist and Spergel (1992), a prograde merger of two equal-mass, bulge-less disks.
+The perfect alignment of the disk spins with the orbital angular momentum may have favored the formation of shells in their model.